 Candle anemone does not respond well to transplanting.
-If you decide to keep the seeds and start them in the spring indoors, stratify the seeds for 90-140 days in a tray or bag of moistened sand at 40°F.
+If you decide to keep the seeds and start them in the spring indoors, stratify the seeds for between 90 and 140 days in a tray or bag of moistened sand at 40°F.

 Once the seeds have been cold stratified, sow individually, spaced two inches apart, into a tray filled with moistened, well draining propagation medium and cover lightly.

 Place the tray in a warm (65-70°F), bright area and keep the medium moist by spritzing with water as needed.

 After 20-25 days, you should see little green plants poking through the soil!

 Once the little plants have three or four true, palmate (lobed) and healthy green leaves, carefully remove the seedlings and transplant into your garden as discussed below.

 Candle anemones produce a mass of fibrous roots which can be divided into two or three new plants after several years of growth.